-The creation of a new CTP class for booked hire vehicles has been introduced alongside new Department of Transport and Main Roads (DTMR) licencing and vehicle standard requirements for rideshare operators.
+A new CTP class for booked hire vehicles has been introduced alongside new Department of Transport and Main Roads (DTMR) licencing and vehicle standard requirements for rideshare operators.
 These changes ensure the safety of passengers, increase competition and support Queensland’s rideshare industry in its adaption to new technologies.
 From 1 October 2017, Rideshare drivers in Queensland are able to transition into their new Compulsory Third Party (CTP) insurance class.
-There is a generous grace period until 14 January 2018 for drivers of rideshare to transition and meet the new requirements.

 Class 1 – Cars and Station Wagons